Aretha Franklin Put To Rest In Same Cemetery As Rosa Parks

-Music icon Aretha Franklin was laid to rest on August 31st in a mausoleum in Woodlawn Cemetary in Detroit.
-According to USA Today, Franklin was interred in the main mausoleum at the cemetery where leaders of the civil rights movement like Rosa Parks and Franklin’s father, Rev. C.L.
-Franklin.
+Music icon Aretha Franklin was laid to rest on August 31 in a mausoleum in Woodlawn Cemetery in Detroit.
+According to USA Today, Franklin was interred in the main mausoleum at the cemetery where leaders of the civil rights movement such as Rosa Parks and Franklin’s father, Rev. C.L.
+Franklin, are also interred.
 Auto baron Edsel Ford and his wife Eleanor are also buried there.

 Franklin’s internment was not available for public viewing.
 When she was first laid to rest, there was a large crowd outside the mausoleum which has a series of marble rooms, with different color marble in each room.
 Franklin and her father are buried in a room with opulent white marble and each name listed in gold lettering.